elgizabbasov/CourseRegistrationSystem/README.md

 # CourseRegistrationSystem
 This started as a project that I made in Java for one of my courses at the University of Calgary.
 It is a Course Registration System where you are able to register students into first year engineering courses offered at the University of Calgary.
 The program uses a database from MySQL as its data, where the students' information can be found, and is a client-server based application with a very simplistic GUI.
 Please reach me at elgizabbasov2001@gmail.com if you have any questions or concerns.

-You can log in to students' accounts created in the MySQL database.
-Student information currently existing in the database: StudentName and StudentId respectively: Elgiz - 300, Farhad - 200, Tyrone - 154
+You can log in to students' accounts created in the MySQL database for demo purposes.

-You can add the courses currently existing in the database, which are: ENGG233, ENSF409, PHYS259, MATH275, ENGG433, MATH375
+Student information currently existing in the database:
+StudentName and StudentId respectively:

+Elgiz - 300, Farhad - 200, Tyrone - 154

+# Setup

 # Demo Video: